Appearance

 | Recommended | High-quality signals with strong community performance.
 TTMT's editorial pick. |

-Badges are assigned by the TTMT admin team based on ongoing monitoring and community feedback.
-A channel can carry multiple badges -- for example, a channel might be both Verified and Recommended.
+Badges are assigned by the TTMT team based on ongoing monitoring and community feedback.
+A channel can carry both -- for example, a channel might be both Verified and Recommended.
+The alert-then-details (two-phase) posting style is not a badge -- it is a signal pattern, covered below.

 Signal Patterns